prayushapandey04/Prayusha-Portfolio/README.md

 ## User Story

-AS A hiring company, I WANT to be able to view the potential emoloyee's professional portfolio so that I can view all of their work.
-I WANT navigation to their linkedin and github accounts and I WANT to see a navigation bar for each section which describes themselves, the work they have done, and their contact information.
+AS A hiring company, I WANT to be able to view the potential employee's professional portfolio so that I can view all of their work.
+I WANT navigation to their Linkedin and Github accounts and I WANT to see a navigation bar for each section which describes themselves, the work they have done, and their contact information.

 ## Usage